 This document serves as a short overview of the Policy and Investment Recommendations for Trustworthy AI.
 I introduce their background and purpose, and then dive into the main summary of the 33 recommendations.

 End of 2018, the European Commission released two major documents outlining a coordinated plan for AI.
-It includes a projected aim of €20bn in funding by 2020 and lays the foundation for coordination on AI between European nations, with an invitation for international cooperation.
+It includes a projected aim of € 20 bn in funding by 2020 and lays the foundation for coordination on AI between European nations, with an invitation for international cooperation.
 This is a partial overview of the Coordinated Plan on AI that I have cut down, re-structured and edited to highlight the aspects that I am most excited about.